 STEP 03

-Depending on your motivation you might be fine working with a text that you only understand 50% of.
+Depending on your motivation, you might be fine working with a text that you only understand 50% of.
 Others have a lower frustration limit and should better work with texts that they understand 70% of.
 Hardcore learners don’t care at all and work even with a seemingly hopeless text.
-It’s on you.
-My suggestion is not to be too hard to yourself and also to challenge yourself a bit every now and then as without leaving your comfort zone you will not come far neither in life nor in language learning.
+My suggestion is trying not to be too hard to yourself and also challenging yourself a bit every now and then as without leaving your comfort zone you can’t make progress.

 STEP 04